 These rules for temporary layoffs were changed as of March 16, reducing the employer's responsibility for compensation from 15 to 2 days.
-The employee receives full wage payment for the first 20 days of the temporary layoff up to a cap of NOK 600,000 (measured in annual wage), with a reduction in the compensation above the cap.
+The employee receives full wage payments for the first 20 days of the temporary layoffs up to a cap of NOK 600,000 (measured in annual wage), with reduction in the compensation above the cap.
 Also, the compensation is reduced from (work) day 21 and onward.

 This scheme is in its essence comparable to wage subsidy schemes introduced in other countries.
-For instance, the Danish and Swedish schemes at first glance appear to be wage subsidies for the firm to maintain employment, in line with the U.S. system described later, as a wage compensation is paid to the employer.
-But as the employee is not allowed to work for the firm, this is effectively a furloughing/temporary layoff system similar to the Norwegian one.
+For instance, the Danish and Swedish schemes at first glance appear to be wage subsidies for the firm to maintain employment, in line with the US system described below, as a wage compensation is paid to the employer.
+But as the employee is not allowed to work for the firm, this is effectively a furloughing/temporary layoff system similar to the Norwegian one.3